 - Serve with a drizzle of olive oil.

 - To ferment the dip, use ACV with a mother or a different starter culture (see the section above for options).
 Place the bean dip in a glass container and cap it with a lid.
 Place the container in a dark location, a kitchen cupboard is perfect.
 Leave the dip to ferment at room temperature for 12-24 hours.

 - After fermenting, store the dip in the fridge.
 The dip will continue to ferment, even in the fridge.
 It will taste best within the first 2 weeks after fermenting.

-- I generally use my immersion blender for making smooth bean dips, but a food processor or regular blender would work just as well.
+- I generally use my immersion blender for making smooth bean dips, but a food processor or blender would work just as well.
 If you are using a blender, then you may need to add more liquid to get it smooth.

 - If you cook your own beans be sure that they are cool before you stir in the culture.
 You wouldn’t want to accidentally pasteurize your probiotics!

 - If you find raw garlic to be a bit strong, use roasted garlic instead.
 It will give this dip a nice mellow garlic flavor.

 - Carbohydrates: 30.8g

 - Cholesterol: 0mg